alecnissen/File-Uploader-2/Readme.md

 <h1>About This Project</h1>
-Project was created using Node.js, Express.js, EJS, PostgreSQL, primsa, passport.js HTML, and CSS.
+Project was created using Node.js, Express.js, EJS, PostgreSQL, Primsa, Passport.js HTML, and CSS.
 The purpose of this project was to create a mini verison of a Google drive.
 Users can be created, authenticated users can then create folders, upload files into them, those files can then be uploaded into the cloud for storage.
-Users can also edit folder names, download files, delete folders and also users can only view their own folders.
+Users can also edit folder names, download files, delete folders, delete files and also users can only view their own folders.
 This project is an excellent example of using core backend concepts such as using the MVC pattern, GET, DELETE, UPDATE and PATCH requests, using Express.js to handle asynchronous operations, using Multer middleware, and performing CRUD operations on the database using PostgreSQL and Prisma ORM.

 <br>